 • Anyone with chronic health conditions needing travel clearance

-Dive medicine (also known as hyperbaric or undersea medicine) focuses on the medical evaluation, prevention, and management of conditions related to scuba diving and underwater activities.
+Diving medicine focuses on the medical evaluation, prevention, and management of conditions related to scuba diving and underwater activities.

 What It Involves

-A dive medical assessment ensures a person is medically fit to dive safely and meet regulatory requirements (e.g., for recreational, professional, or defence diving).
+A dive medical assessment ensures a person is medically fit to dive safely and meet regulatory requirements (e.g., for recreational or occupational diving).

 It includes:

-• Comprehensive medical history: Screening for conditions that could pose risks underwater (e.g., asthma, heart disease, ear/sinus problems, diabetes).
+• Comprehensive medical history: Screening for conditions that could pose risks underwater (e.g., asthma, heart disease, ear/sinus problems).

-• Physical examination: Focus on lungs, heart, ears, sinuses, and overall fitness.
+• Physical examination: Focus on lungs, heart, neurological and overall fitness

-• Spirometry or lung function testing: Ensures lungs can handle pressure changes.
+• Spirometry or lung function testing: Ensures lung function is safe for diving

 • ENT (ear, nose, throat) assessment: Checks for equalisation issues.

-• Referral for specialist clearance if required (e.g., cardiology or respiratory review).
+• Referral for specialist review if required (e.g., cardiology or respiratory review).

 Why It’s Important